bholtbholt/golden-space/README.md

 ## Next Steps

 * Add githooks for index and dist
-* Add some typography to the bottom of the page for a space + typography side-by-side comparison
+* Add some UI elements to the bottom of the page for a space + typography side-by-side comparison
-* Add some UI elements for '''

 ## Development